GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/F2Img-DRTutorial/02_data_reduction.rst

     $ caldb add S20131120S0115_dark.fits

-Now reduce_ will be able to find this processed dark when nedded to process other observations.
+Now reduce_ will be able to find this processed dark when needed to process other observations.

 .. note::